My Wings Are What??

 Any slower and the aircraft was feared to rapidly depart controlled flight.
 The pilot and aircraft survived, but no word on the condition of the pilot’s underwear.
 Once again, the F-4 is proof that with enough power, even a brick could fly!

-In August of 1978, a USAF F-4E 66-0304 of the 57th FIS out of Keflavik, Iceland had just departed, when unfortunately for the crew, the freshly repainted Phantom also had wing lock pins that had been wrongly painted in gray, and not re-painted high visibility red.
-Most predictably, and unfortunately, the crew failed to notice the wing lock pins on walk-around, and seconds after taking off, the Phantom's wings folded in mid-flight.
+In August of 1978, a USAF F-4E 66-0304 of the 57th FIS out of Keflavik, Iceland, had just departed when, unfortunately for the crew, the freshly repainted Phantom also had wing lock pins that had been wrongly painted in gray and not re-painted high visibility red.
+Most predictably, and unfortunately, the crew failed to notice the wing lock pins on the walk-around, and seconds after taking off, the Phantom's wings folded in mid-flight.
 Thankfully, utilizing some superior piloting skills, managed to bring the jet back for a safe and uneventful recovery to KEF.

 That is one badass cat!